samcrang/keysigning-party/README.md

 Keysigning Party
 ================

+> "ain't no party like a GPG keysigning party"

 Given a collection of public keys provided by the expected participants the scripts in this repo will:

 - Import public keys into a GPG instance inside a VM.